 In Excel, you can do a lot: summary and pivot tables, conditional formatting, use advanced formulas or create graphs.
 Your first reflex to manage data may be to continue using Excel alongside Confluence.

 With Confluence 6.11 or later, you can use Atlassian Companion to edit files from your preferred desktop application (Excel, Word) that are embedded in a Confluence page.

-When you need to edit a worksheet, Atlassian Companion opens the file in Excel, and when you save changes you can chose to update your Confluence page.
+When you need to edit a worksheet, Atlassian Companion opens the file in Excel, and when you save changes you can choose to update your Confluence page.

 A new file version is automatically generated in the files attached to the page.

-However, working like this takes you away from your Confluence page, and using Excel while trying to work collaboratively can easily turn into a nightmare.
+However, working as this takes you away from your Confluence page, and using Excel while trying to work collaboratively can easily turn into a nightmare.

 Displaying your Excel files in Confluence

 Now let’s talk about the display of your files in Confluence.
 If you’ve ever embedded an Excel file in a Confluence page, then you know it is displayed in a miniature version, and it isn’t very easy to understand at a glance or even see (not to mention use) the information in the Excel file.